AryanDemi/flask-app/README.md

 - The three pages (`/skill`, `/about`, `/connect`) are styled using Bootstrap.
 - This setup allows for easy containerization using Docker.

-Let me know if you need modifications! 🚀
+Let me know if you need modifications! 🚀"# Aryan-Bokde"